CVG - CHI

 The average price of all round-trip flights from Cincinnati to Chicago clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Chicago on a Friday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Cincinnati to Chicago.
-For your return ticket, we recommend flying on a Thursday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Thursday and avoiding Tuesdays for the best deals.

 What is the cheapest month to fly from Cincinnati to Chicago?